Heat LQ

 Pre-harvest

-In the spring following fall application
+In the spring following fall application.

-Barley (spring, winter)
+Barley (spring, malt, winter)

 Canary seed